kingston-hackSpace/MediaPlayer__RaspberryPi/README.md

 ----
 ## INSTALL VLC software

+*Note: If VLC is already installed, you can skip this step*

 - Turn on your Rpi

 - Your Rpi must be connected to Ethernet or WIFI (Eduroam might not work).